CBornholdt/RWModdingResources/aiBasicOverview.md

 Thus the most pressing concerns for a Pawn are fleeing an explosion and their basic hostility response.

 *NOTE* When drafted, a pawn will not evaluate their constant ThinkTree, as their autonomy has been removed.

+*NOTE* Any logic placed in a ConstantThinkTree should be easily interruptible, preferably stateless